MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

  az storage account list --query "[?creationTime >='2024-02-01'].{\"SA Name\":name,\"Primary endpoint\":primaryEndpoints.blob}" --output table
 ```

 If you just tried to run the filter syntax in a PowerShell environment, you received error message `argument --query: invalid jmespath_type value: "[?creationTime >=..."`.
-In Bash in a Linux environment, your output is similar to this:
+However, in Bash within a Linux environment, your output is similar to this:

 ```output
 SA Name           Primary Endpoint